FirrSkunk/ndirouterthing/README.md

 # NDI Router
 This is a work in progress to create an NDI router.
 The basic idea is a fixed amount of outputs is created that can be used by NDI receivers.
-This software can then route sources on the netowkr into one of those fixed outputs.
+This software can then route sources on the network into one of those fixed outputs.
 Much like a physical hardware video router.

 To help in the ease of control rather than ship with a custom UI this has been built this to use the same protocol used by blackmagic to control their hardware based video routers.
 You can download a copy of Videohub control from [Black Magic](https://www.blackmagicdesign.com/uk/support/family/routing-and-distribution).